rtCamp/ps-analysis-tool-wiki/Cookies-Landing-Page.md

 <img width="1200" alt="PSAT Cookies Landing Page Filtering Data" src="images/cookie-analysis/cookie-landing-page/psat_v1.0.0_cookies_landing_page_with_filtering_2025_06_30.png">

-Once the filter is applied, the report will only display the cookies that fit on those selected filters.
+Once the filter is applied, the report will only display the cookies that fit those selected filters.